Maemol/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The algorithm used to train the model is a LogisticRegression from Scikit-Learn.
 The solver used is liblinear and the penalization is the L2 regularisation.

-We pass two parameters to the classifier : C and max_iter.
+We pass two parameters to the classifier: C and max_iter.

     parser.add_argument('--C', type=float, default=1.0, help="Inverse of regularization strength.
 Smaller values cause stronger regularization")
     parser.add_argument('--max_iter', type=int, default=100, help="Maximum number of iterations to converge")